loftytopping/PyBox/README.md

 ### Conda <a name="Conda"></a>

 I would heartily recommend using the Conda environment for installing and using PyBox.
-The reason for this is down to ease of installation for the Assimulo package through the conda package manager, aside from also installing aforementioned dependencies.
+The reason for this is down to the *relative* ease of installation for the Assimulo package through the conda package manager, aside from also installing aforementioned dependencies.

 - [Assimulo](http://www.jmodelica.org/assimulo).
 As found on the project website, there are multiple [methods for installation for Assimulo](https://jmodelica.org/assimulo/installation.html), including both package managers and compiling from source.
+There can be a range of problems installing this package and unfortunately there is no perfect method for automation.
+It has been noted that, if errors are encountered, even though a conda environment, the glibc version required for assimulo may be at fault.
 Using conda, one can try the following:

 > conda install -c chria assimulo

 You can check if your Assimulo installation has worked by opening an interactive Python shell and typing:

 > from assimulo.solvers import RodasODE, CVode

+There are alternative conda channels if this proves unsuccessful, including conda-forge.

 - [UmanSysProp](http://umansysprop.seaes.manchester.ac.uk).
 Reliance on UManSysProp requires the Python interface to the [OpenBabel](https://openbabel.org/docs/dev/UseTheLibrary/Python_Pybel.html) package and uses [Flask WTF](https://flask-wtf.readthedocs.io/en/stable/) to deliver a web based facility.
 Both can be installed via the following commands: